-Students are fully responsible to complete and submit clinical clearance requirements and agency onboarding requests correctly and on time.
-Students who fail to submit Clinical Clearance documentation on time will be withdrawn from clinical nursing courses.
+Students are fully responsible for completing and submitting clinical clearance documents correctly and on time.
+Incomplete packets will not be accepted.
+Students who fail to submit Clinical Clearance documentation on time will be administratively withdrawn from clinical nursing courses.
 Following initial clearance, it is the students' responsibility to remain in compliance with clinical requirements.
 Nursing students are responsible for all costs related to required immunizations, tests, certifications, insurance, illness, and/or hospitalization.